Texas A&M Researchers Turn Lignin into Carbon Fiber

 Carbon fiber is a material valued for its combination of lightness, durability, and strength.

 It’s used in many different things from cars to airplane engine components to, apparently, toilets.
-Earlier this year, researchers from Texas A&M University discovered a way to make good, quality carbon fiber from lignin, a common waste product from the pulp and paper industry.
+Early 2016, researchers from Texas A&M University discovered a way to make good, quality carbon fiber from lignin, a common waste product from the pulp and paper industry.

 Lignin is found in plants and considered to be the glue that holds the plant together and gives it structure.
 During the paper manufacturing process the lignin is removed, and the industry has had trouble figuring out what to do with the leftover waste.